oegedijk/explainerdashboard/docs/source/deployment.rst

-(you can add buildpacks through the "settings" page of your heroku project) and then create a directory ``.heroku`` with a file ``run.sh`` with the instructions to uninstall xgboost: ``pip install -y xgboost``.
+(you can add buildpacks through the "settings" page of your heroku project) and then create a directory ``.heroku`` with a file ``run.sh`` with the instructions to uninstall xgboost: ``pip uninstall -y xgboost``.
 This script will then be run at the end of your build process, ensuring that xgboost will be uninstalled before the deployment is compressed to a slug.